 If you have at least one year of experience in the criminal justice field, you may formally request a waiver of the internship requirement from the Program Director.
 If approved, the credit hours for the major are filled with a CRJU elective course.

-The last day to drop a fall course is October 28!
+The last day to drop a spring course is April 7!
 Any drops after that date will require the completion of a Late Drop Petition.

 If a situation ever arises in which you are unable to attend or complete coursework, speak with your academic advisor and instructor immediately so that the best course of action can be determined, whether that be dropping the course, taking an Incomplete grade, or something else.
 The SPA Course Completion policies can be found in the BACJ Handbook.